 GENERAL REFERENCES

-IMO, IALA, and IEC have adopted several standards, recommendations, and guidelines (i.e. references) that provide general guidance related to presentation, display or portrayal of navigation-related information.
+IMO, IALA, and IEC have adopted several standards, recommendations, and guidelines (i.e., references) that provide general guidance related to presentation, display or portrayal of navigation-related information.

-The following sections provide a brief summary of the key contents of each standard.
+The following bullet points provide a brief summary of the key contents of each standard:

 IMO Resolution MSC.191 (79), Performance Standards for the presentation of navigation-related information on shipborne navigational display, 6 December 2004.

-The purpose of this standard is to 'harmonize the requirements for the presentation of navigation-related information on the bridge of a ship to ensure that all navigational displays adopt a consistent human machine interface philosophy and implementation.'
+The purpose of this standard is to “harmonize the requirements for the presentation of navigation-related information on the bridge of a ship to ensure that all navigational displays adopt a consistent human machine interface philosophy and implementation.”
 Further, it supplements and, in case of conflict, takes priority over presentation requirements of the individual performance standards.
 This standard also includes the consistent use of navigational terms, abbreviations, colours and symbols, as well as other presentation characteristics.
 This standard also addresses the presentation of information related to specific navigational tasks by recognising user-selected presentations in addition to presentations required by the relevant individual performance standards.

 IMO Resolution MSC.1/Circ.1593 Interim guidelines for the harmonized display of navigation information received via communication equipment, 25May2018.